remuskwan/quizorize/README.md

 7. Settings (to edit profile, app settings)

 ## Known Bugs
-1. Sign in with Apple currently does not work as intended
-2. If you are running Quizorize on a simulator from Xcode, the secure fields (Password and Confirm password) will sometimes show 'Strong Password'
+1. If you are running Quizorize on a simulator from Xcode, the secure fields (Password and Confirm password) will sometimes show 'Strong Password'